Level of Study

 - Field excursion: Three days

 Compulsory Assignments and Attendance

-Compulsory rquirements can only be taken once and are valid from the semester they have been taken and accepted.
+Compulsory requirements can only be taken once and are valid from the semester they have been completed and accepted.

 Forms of Assessment